shumez/cahier/190630_MasseNicolasY_2019.md

 [![Figure][fig07]][fig07]

-The relationship between the manipulation required by the task and the level of stimulus-selective persistent neuronal activity.
+<small>The relationship between the manipulation required by the task and the level of stimulus-selective persistent neuronal activity.
 Scatter plot shows the level of stimulus-selective persistent neuronal activity, measured as the neuronal decoding accuracy during the last 100 ms of the delay period (x-axis), versus the level of manipulation, which was equal to 1 minus the tuning similarity between the neuronal tuning during the first 100 ms of the sample period, and the synaptic tuning during the last 100 ms of the delay period (y-axis).
 Each dot represents the average values across 20 networks trained on one specific task, or the across one trial type from one specific task (i.e. the DMS and DMRS trials from the delayed rule task, and the attended and unattended trials from the dual-sample delayed matching task).
 Errors bars indicate one SEM.
-Dashed vertical line indicates chance level decoding.
+Dashed vertical line indicates chance level decoding.</small>

 ### Comparison to other artificial neural network architectures